prasadneha/Quotes2Insights/README.md

 This process demonstrates the full pipeline—from data collection, cleaning, and normalization to drawing meaningful insights—crucial for data-driven decision-making.

 ### Files in the Repository:
-- Web Scrapping.ipynb
-Contains the Python script that scrapes the website, extracts the author, quote, and tag names, cleans the quote text, and saves the raw data as a CSV file (quotes_data.csv).
+- Web Scrapping.ipynb: Contains the Python script that scrapes the website, extracts the author, quote, and tag names, cleans the quote text, and saves the raw data as a CSV file (quotes_data.csv).

-- quotes_data.csv
-The CSV file generated from the web scraping process.
+- quotes_data.csv: The CSV file generated from the web scraping process.
 It contains the raw scraped data with columns for the author, quote, and tag names.

-- SQL_Insights.sql
-Contains SQL queries and commands used to load the data into a SQL database, create normalized tables, and derive insights such as the number of quotes per author, top tags, and other key statistics.
+- SQL_Insights.sql: Contains SQL queries and commands used to load the data into a SQL database, create normalized tables, and derive insights such as the number of quotes per author, top tags, and other key statistics.

-- cleaned_dataset.csv
-A cleaned version of the dataset generated in the EDA phase.
+- cleaned_dataset.csv: A cleaned version of the dataset generated in the EDA phase.
 In this file, missing values have been imputed and the data has been prepared for further analysis and visualization.

-- EDA & Visualizations.ipynb
-A Jupyter Notebook that performs exploratory data analysis and generates visualizations—including bar charts, word clouds, and pie charts—using the cleaned dataset.
+- EDA & Visualizations.ipynb: A Jupyter Notebook that performs exploratory data analysis and generates visualizations—including bar charts, word clouds, and pie charts—using the cleaned dataset.

 ### How to Run the Project:
 1. Web Scraping: